MdDahshan/Magic-Unlock-System/README.md

 The combination of these three apps produces a convincing, smooth digital illusion.
 It gives the impression that the phone — and even the AI assistant — can read the spectator’s mind, uncover hidden secrets, and recall the exact password typed moments earlier.

 This concept can be packaged as a fully marketable magic app system for creators, performers, and digital illusionists.

+---

+### **Contact & Purchase Information**

+You can contact me directly to discuss the details and agree on the price if you’re interested in obtaining the application.
+The system currently runs with an interface designed specifically for Android, but all three applications are built entirely using Flutter, which means an iOS version can be developed easily upon request.

+I’ll be happy to answer any questions and provide a demo version if needed.